Research Chairs in Policy, Law, and Governance

 Digital Society Hub & Department of Political Science

-The Department of Political Science will host a visiting scholar interested in the positive and negative implications of digital technologies for democracy.
+The Department of Political Science will host a visiting scholar interested in the implications of digital technologies for democracy.
 This scholar will interact with existing and emerging research on these issues in the Political Science and other departments.
 As one of Canada’s leading universities, known for its innovation and research intensiveness, McMaster University offers visiting scholars exciting and unique opportunities for research, education and collaboration.

 Fulbright Canada Research Chair in Housing Policy & Society, McMaster University